qerty2006/Pic16B-NAP-Pokemon-Type-Classification/README.md

 **Nishanth:**
 Data acquisition: wrote all scripts related to getting Pokerogue and PokeAPI data (Patrick modified them to allow multithreading).
-Suggested the EfficientNet-B0 model; implemented the Scratch CNN; Conduction grey-scale analysis; implemented feature visualization.
+Suggested the EfficientNet-B0 model; implemented the Scratch CNN; Conducted grey-scale analysis; implemented feature visualization.

 **Ajmain:**
 Created the code for splitting our source data into individual sprites and the original code to implement one-hot encoding for types.